 Just a thought, that’s another topic for a different day.

-Fish tanks have moved on in the past few years.
+Fish tanks have moved on over the past few years.
 Technology has improved and made it easier for us all to keep fish in a clean and healthy environment.
-Most tanks now, even smaller ones for your bedroom have built-in lights, filters, and heaters.
+Most tanks now, even smaller ones for your bedroom, have built-in lights, filters, and heaters.
 The one below would be perfect for a bedroom and would make a great first fish tank.